Ektanoor/Vanyad-Geo/README.md

           [monitor]
           system=icinga

+ Change "system" to your real system - nagios or icinga.

  If your Nagios/Icinga dir is in a different location from the standard installation, you may have to add:

         monitor_dir=<your Nagios/Icinga working dir> (Ex. /var/lib/icinga/)